 One of the instruments that we see fairly regularly in our shop is the Leblanc paperclip contrabass clarinet.
 Being very specialized and featuring an extremely unique timbre, it is typically a very sought after and valuable instrument.
 However, there has been a slight disconnect in the market for these instruments in that they come in two different versions: one that plays down to D which is the more common of the two, and more preferable to some for the way it plays, and one that goes down to C which has more practical application because of the expanded range.
 The primary issue here is that because of these differences, the low C is not only a much more rare instrument, but it is also the more valuable of the two, typically going for upwards of $2000 more.
-Seeing this, Matt Stoecker – my boss, and the owner of Quinn the Eskimo - saw an opportunity to close the gap, and approached me sometime around the end of 2018 to design an extension system that could fit onto any Leblanc low D paperclip contrabass, to essentially convert the instrument into a low C; the idea being that people who already have a low D could spend a comparatively small amount to convert their existing instrument rather than buy something entirely separate, should they need to upgrade.
+Seeing this, Matt Stoecker – my boss, and the owner of The Mighty Quinn - saw an opportunity to close the gap, and approached me sometime around the end of 2018 to design an extension system that could fit onto any Leblanc low D paperclip contrabass, to essentially convert the instrument into a low C; the idea being that people who already have a low D could spend a comparatively small amount to convert their existing instrument rather than buy something entirely separate, should they need to upgrade.

 Although this would be a huge undertaking – working alone, with only my lathe, some files, a torch, and my trusty jewelers saw to guide me – the concept was not terribly outlandish; after all, with the factory low C extension tube removed, the two instruments are absolutely identical with the exception of a few posts brazed onto the lower joint of the low C to allow for the additional keys.
 As tricky and involved as it would be, the more I thought about it, the more invested I became.
 As a repair tech who has seen these instruments countless times before, I've come to respect the Leblanc paperclip contrabass as a complex instrument with a number of effective solutions to some tricky design problems, but also one that has some glaring quirks.
 By and large, these elements amount to nothing more than some additional considerations when repairing the instrument, but there are some that present legitimate problems for the longevity and stability of the instrument.
 In the grand scheme of things, this project would only encompass a small portion of the instrument itself, but getting the chance to iterate and potentially improve on the original design to help alleviate some of these quirks was an intriguing prospect; one that I welcomed with enthusiasm.